NBISweden/elixir_evaluation_evaluation/docs/results_1.md

   this paper has zero references to the literature

-Taking a closer look at the evaluation questions of `[Jordan et al., 2018]`, we see that some questions of its questions were not used.
+Taking a closer look at the evaluation questions of `[Jordan et al., 2018]`, we see that some questions of its evaluations were not copied to the ELIXIR evaluation.
+The reasoning why some questions were copied and some not is unpublished.

+???- question "Which questions were not copied to the ELIXIR evaluation?"

     One such removed evaluation question is to let learners self-assess their confidence in learning outcomes.

 ???- question "How does such a question look like?"